j-walheim/MistralFinetuning_ConferenceAbstractsGeneDisease/README.md

 This is the first version of our tool.
 Future iterations will include:

 - Additional information extraction capabilities, such as:
-  - Clinical trial identification and staging
+  - Clinical trial information
-  - Therapy types used in studies
+  - Treatments assessed in studies
   - Biomarker information
   - Patient cohort characteristics
 - Inclusion of additional data sources, e.g. clinical-trials.gov